 Something to keep in mind is that many older models have been discontinued and that will also make them cost more money than they normally would.
 To address these points, we put together a list that will explain all of this for each instrument.

-Let’s Take A Look At Our Favorites Below
+Let’s Take A Look At Our Favorite Keytars Below

 Alesis Vortex Wireless 2 – Best Wireless Keytar

-- Command the Stage - 37 velocity-sensitive keys with aftertouch for compact size with complete melodic range
+- 37 velocity-sensitive keys with after-touch for compact size with complete melodic range

-- Get Creative - Eight RGB backlit velocity-sensitive trigger pads enable you to create beats or trigger clips and eight back-lit faders control volume or any other assignable virtual instrument parameters
+- Eight RGB back-lit velocity-sensitive trigger pads enable you to create beats or trigger clips and Eight back-lit faders for controlling volumes or other virtual instrument parameters

-- Express Yourself - Embedded MIDI-assignable tilt sensor performance control with on/off button and Thumb-controlled volume slider and reversible pitch-bend wheel
+- Embedded MIDI-assignable tilt sensor performance control with on/off button and Thumb-controlled volume slider and reversible pitch-bend wheel on neck

-- Connectivity Covered - Included USB receiver creates a wireless connection to any Mac or PC with a USB host port
+- Included USB receiver creates a wireless connection to any Mac or PC, or most keyboards with USB host port

 Alesis has knocked it out of the park with the Vortex 2.
 The Vortex 2 is a new and improved version of the Vortex.
 They focused on improving the durability so that musicians can rest easy knowing that their instrument is safe on the road.